Are either an oyster shell bag living shoreline or a QuickReef shoreline appropriate for my property?

 Can a living shoreline “grow” marsh?

-As waves wash over an oyster shell bag sill, sand and other sediment drop out of the water and are deposited behind it.
+As waves wash over an oyster shell bag or QuickReef sill, sand and other sediment drop out of the water and are deposited behind it.
 In most cases, over time, enough material is deposited to create new marsh.
 We can plant this area with marsh grasses the year following the construction of your sill to expedite this process.

 We launch kayaks from our shoreline and/or like to walk into the water, will a living shoreline prevent this?

 We can put a five-foot break in your shoreline with a baffle in front of it so that your shoreline is fully protected and you still have full access to the water.
 Just let us know when we visit your property that this is something you’d like so that we can include it in your permit application.